 - Preceptor discussion board

-* Individuals who provide student education and training in experiential learning courses on a regular basis are required to hold a limited-term, contractual faculty appointment with the University of New England College of Pharmacy.
+*Individuals who provide student education and training in experiential learning courses on a regular basis are required to hold a limited-term, contractual faculty appointment with the University of New England School of Pharmacy.
 Such part-time faculty appointments include the ranks of Adjunct Clinical Instructor, Clinical Assistant Professor, Clinical Associate Professor and Clinical Professor.
-Refer to the University of New England College of Pharmacy Faculty Handbook for policies and procedures regarding clinical track faculty appointment.
+Refer to the University of New England School of Pharmacy Faculty Handbook for policies and procedures regarding clinical track faculty appointment.

 Library Services for UNE Affiliates